 Note: The most complex thing can be boiled down to a simple formula or precept, for instance: E=mc2 or “All You Need Is Love.”
 As you are creating or investigating a system, its complexity can be overwhelming.
 But as you begin to grasp it, it begins to collapse back into its simple, unified reality.

 Comment: Friar William Ackham (c.1287-1347) never said, “The simplest explanation is usually the correct one.”
-He did write, “Plurality must never be posited without necessity.”
+But he did write, “Plurality must never be posited without necessity.”

 Question: Although it may not seem obvious for some to ask, “Is there a reality beyond this one?”
 There are very few who do not succumb to this wonder when Death is breathing down their necks.